kubeflow/pipelines/components/google-cloud/google_cloud_pipeline_components/experimental/proto/README.md

 # GCP Resource Proto
-The gcp_resource is a special parameter that has better support in Vertex Pipelines in the following ways
+The gcp_resource is a special parameter that if a component adopts it, the component can take advantage of better supports in Vertex Pipelines in the following ways
 * Better UI experience.
 Vertex Pipelines UI can recognize this parameter, and provide a customized view of the resource's logs and status in the Pipeline console.
 * Better cancellation.
 The resource will be automatically cancelled when the Pipeline is cancelled.
 * More cost-effective execution.
 Supported by dataflow only.
 See [wait_gcp_resources](https://github.com/kubeflow/pipelines/blob/master/components/google-cloud/google_cloud_pipeline_components/experimental/wait_gcp_resources/component.yaml) for details.